Constitution of Uruguay: Fifth Constitution (1951 - 1967)

 On 13 July 1951, a formal pact between a fraction of the Colorados and the Herrerist Movement of the Blancos called for a plebiscite on constitutional reform.
 The plebiscite the following December 16 drew less than half of the 1.1 million voters to the polls, but the collegial system was approved by a small margin.

-A fourth constitution was promulgated on 25 January 1952 as the culmination of an effort to reestablish the colegiado and the plural executive power, the National Council of Government (Consejo Nacional de Gobierno), with six majority-party seats and three minority-party seats.
+The fifth constitution was promulgated on 25 January 1952 as the culmination of an effort to reestablish the colegiado and the plural executive power, the National Council of Government (Consejo Nacional de Gobierno), with six majority-party seats and three minority-party seats.
 This nine-member colegiado was ineffective because the president lacked control over the ministers and because the majority was seldom united.
 In the end, the ineffectiveness of these governments caused the public to turn against the colegiado arrangement.

 Sixth Constitution (1967 - 1997)

 In the elections of 27 November 1966, nearly 59 percent of Uruguayans voted to amend the 1952 constitution and to reestablish a presidential system of government, thus ending a fifteen-year experiment with the colegiado.
 The new constitution, which became operative on 15 February 1967, and has remained in effect since then, created a strong one-person presidency, subject to legislative and judicial checks.
 In free and fair elections, Uruguayans approved the new charter and elected the Colorado Party to power again.

+During the presidential term of Jorge Pacheco Areco (1968–1972), a peculiar instrument was applied time after time, the prompt security measures (medidas prontas de seguridad).
+As a result, the country was in a sort of permanent state of emergency, which further deteriorated into authoritarianism.
+The next president, Juan María Bordaberry, faced huge challenges from the military which ultimately led to the 1973 coup d'état.
+The 1967 Constitution was suppressed during the civic-military dictatorship of Uruguay from 1973 to 1985.